Skip to content

 The Engine can request your player to pause the content playback by publishing a Pause message.
 When you receive this message, you must pause playback and preserve the state of the audio in the buffer.
 Publish a MediaStateChanged message with state set to STOPPED to indicate to the Engine that your player has paused as requested.
 Your player will remain paused until you receive a Resume message for the same audio item.
 Publish a MediaStateChanged message with state set to PLAYING to indicate to the Engine that your player has resumed as requested.

-Note: The Engine uses the Pause and Resume messages for temporary operations, typically related to higher priority Alexa channels taking over.
+Note: The Engine uses the Pause and Resume messages for temporary operations, typically related to higher priority Alexa channels transiently taking over.
 For example, the Engine will temporarily pause audio playing from the AudioPlayer channel when the SpeechSynthesizer channel needs to play Alexa speech.
 The Engine resumes the AudioPlayer audio when the SpeechSynthesizer audio is finished.
-For cases in which a user presses a pause button or makes a voice request to pause AudioPlayer streaming content, the Engine typically uses the Stop message for this sort of pause operation.
+For cases in which a user presses a pause button or makes a voice request to pause active AudioPlayer media, the Engine typically uses the Stop message for this sort of pause operation.
 When the user resumes the playback with the button or voice, the Engine will Prepare and Play a new audio item even though the content is the same.

 Important!
 Do not publish a MediaStateChanged message with state set to STOPPED in an attempt to notify the Engine of some locally-initiated pause or stop operation.
 The STOPPED state has three interpretations in the Engine, and which one the Engine uses depends on its state prior to receiving the STOPPED state from your application.